ritasantos11/ADS/Apontamentos/8 - Raid.md

 /proc/mdstat file after adding a new disk or replacing a faulty drive. (watch cat /proc/mdstat is a handy idiom.)

-	mdadm --detail --scan dumps the current RAID setup into a configuration file.
+###  mdadm --detail --scan
+Dumps the current RAID setup into a configuration file.

 ### Criar um raid 5 com 3 dispositivos: